Samsomyajit/Samsomyajit.github.io/blogs/pibert_fourier_wavelet_transformer_dialogue.md

 **Noah:** Does this require evaluating the full PDE residual for every pair of tokens?
 That would seem expensive.

-**John:** No. That is precisely why the separable, key-dependent form is important.
+**Sam:** No. That is precisely why the separable, key-dependent form is important.
 The residual diagnostics are computed on the grid, pooled to the token level, and attached to the key token.
 The model does not construct a different PDE residual for every query-key pair.

 For incompressible flow, the diagnostics include quantities such as the divergence residual